fps/lv2-ttl2c/README.md

 - Python 3
 - regexec, if you want to rebuild the documentation (README.md): https://github.com/fps/regexec
+- valgrind and sord, if you want to run the tests

 <pre>
 usage: lv2-ttl2c [-h] [-b BUNDLE] [-o OUTPUT_DIRECTORY] [-p PREFIX]